mvturnho/Transforminator-Release/README.md

 ## tunnelvariables or templatevariables

-You can add your tunnelvars to the `vars.properties` file You may also use concatenation of tunnelvars to create a new variable.
+You can add your tunnelvars to the `vars.tunnelvars` file You may also use concatenation of tunnelvars to create a new variable.

 ``name=const://testtunnelvar://extension`` is invalid